How to Make Enchiladas at Home

-Coming together and sharing a meal with family and friends is what Mexican food is all about.
+Coming together for a hearty meal with loved ones is at the heart of what Mexican cuisine is all about.

-While many of us dream of visiting this beautiful country, you don’t need to be in Mexico to enjoy some of its most famous dishes.
-With a little help, you can make your own tasty, fresh Mexican food right in your own kitchen.
+Though a trip to beautiful Mexico remains a dream for many, you don’t need to be there to enjoy some of its most popular dishes.
+With a little help, you can cook up delicious, fresh Mexican meals in the comfort of your own kitchen.

 - Meat filling

 The two major fillings for your enchiladas can be chicken or beef (you can use leftover burrito filling for this).
 Or if you're a vegetarian, black beans are a great option too!

 Cheese is the icing on the enchilada!
 Add it to your wraps with sauce for the ultimate taste.

 What sets enchiladas apart from its cousins, burritos and tacos?
 The sauce, of course!
 This is what truly defines an enchilada.
 But don't worry, our Old El Paso™ Enchilada Cooking Sauce can take care of the complex mixture.
 Throw in coriander, parsley, lime juice and garlic for an extra flavour boost.